taco-paco/alpaca/README.md

 ## Setup
-If your hardware & OS requirements a met run:
+If your hardware & OS requirements are met run:
 ```bash
 yarn build
 ```